johnny-la/go-compiler/README.md

 ## Testing the compiler

 To test the compiler, a series of Golang test programs are included to run against the compiler.
-To run the test suite, execute the following:
+To run the test suite, execute the following command:

 ```
 ./test.sh